You may notice that every time you edit the mobile version of the page, the desktop view also is affected.

 If you change the font size of a text element, both desktop and mobile will be affected.
 Instead, follow these steps on your mobile version:

-- Click on the text element
+- Click on the text element while editing the mobile version.

 - Locate the Properties Panel on the right